-Three years after slaying everyone with their excellent sophomore album, Citrus, Asobi Seksu are back with a new rhythm section, a new label (Polyvinyl), and a new album, called Hush.
-However, the same band that once captured my heart with powerful songs like “Sooner”, “Strawberries”, and “Walk On The Moon” (which could have been their “Maps”) now sounds lost and uninspired.
-Asobi Seksu just isn’t the same band anymore, since they’ve replaced a great rhythm section with a less impressive duo who aren’t even mentioned by name in the press materials – leading one to believe that the band is just a vehicle for singer Yuki Chikudate and guitarist James Hanna.
-If that’s how they want to operate it’s fine by me, but they’re suffering without compelling foundations for the singer and guitarist to work over.
-After four listens I’m still waiting for something to stand out – a melody, a lyric, a chorus, a guitar tone – but all I hear is merely pleasant background noise that doesn’t live up to the band’s track record.
+Three years after slaying everyone with their excellent sophomore album, Citrus, Asobi Seksu are back with a new rhythm section, a new label (Polyvinyl), and a new album, Hush.
+However, the same band that once captured my heart with powerful songs like “Sooner,” “Strawberries,” and “Walk On The Moon” (which could have been their “Maps”) now sounds lost and uninspired.
+Asobi Seksu just isn’t the same band anymore, since they’ve replaced a great rhythm section with a less impressive duo who aren’t even named in the press materials – leading one to believe that the band is just a vehicle for singer Yuki Chikudate and guitarist James Hanna.
+If that’s how they want to operate it’s fine by me, but they’re suffering without compelling rhythmic foundations for the singer and guitarist to work over.
+After four listens I’m still waiting for something to stand out – a melody, a lyric, a chorus, a guitar tone – but all I hear is pleasant background noise that doesn’t live up to the band’s track record.
 The first major disappointment of 2009.